 Research in conifers to understand low temperature acclimation and freezing resistance

-Congrats Bridget on the award for best oral presentation at the 2021 CSPB/SCBV Annual General Meeting!
-Bridget presented her work on climate change impacts and the effect of warming and drought on the timing of cold acclimation in different white spruce genotypes.
-In her talk she showed first results from her Ph.D. thesis project.
-This included data on growth, photosynthesis and…
+Congrats to Bridget on the award for her oral presentation at the 2022 AGU conference !
+In her presentation, titled: “Coming in hot: increased carbon losses and reduced growth under warming in two genotypes of field-grown white spruce” !
+Bridget presented her work on climate change impacts and the effect of warming in different white spruce genotypes.
+In her talk she…